12 Sep All of Our Mistakes Are Never Forgotten

 My hands are still shaking, so please forgive me for any errors I type.

 I hadn’t slept well in the days following my encounter with Roger.
 I found myself constantly looking over my shoulder.
 As if having to keep an eye on The Shape wasn’t bad enough, now I had to watch out for a threat that lived among us.
 Roger had returned to normal since the incident.
-He acted completely normal whenever we ate dinner or watched a movie in the den.
+He acted completely rational whenever we ate dinner or watched a movie in the den.
 At first, I thought the way he acted that day was only momentary, but I was proven wrong.
-Whenever I would come get breakfast in the morning, he would be sitting alone at the table.
+Whenever I would come to get breakfast in the morning, he would be sitting alone at the table.
 I would walk over to the fridge and he would stare at me as I passed.
 His eyes still burned with that intense hatred I saw almost a week ago.
 Out of fear, I kept my mouth shut and didn’t say anything to him.
 I’d hoped that simply ignoring him would solve the issue, but I had no idea how wrong I was.

 Everyone in the base camp gathered in the den to celebrate only a week left out here.
 We all gathered snacks and the last few cases of beer that remained in the fridge.
 That only left us with the hard stuff.
 Although I wouldn’t turn down anything with vodka or whiskey, it still wouldn’t be as enjoyable as a beer.
 For the first time in a couple of days, I allowed myself to relax.
-With everyone in the base gathered together, I wouldn’t have to worry about Rodger springing an attack on me.
+With everyone in the base gathered together, I wouldn’t have to worry about Roger springing an attack on me.
 I took off my shoes and placed my feet up on the coffee table.
 For the first time in days, I was able to let down my guard.

 That’s when it hit me.